Coding and Consistent Financial Reporting (CFR)

 Try to correctly identify capital spend at source and code it correctly.
 If it is genuine capital, code it as such and if necessary move money to fund it.

-- You should not attempt to move expenditure items on to income codes and vice versa.
+- Generally speaking, you should not attempt to move expenditure items on to income codes and vice versa.
+If you believe there should be such a transaction, please contact the Schools Finance Team.

 Give adequate detail so you can recognise the entry on the download and on print-outs.